MicrosoftDocs/Advertising-docs/BingAds/index.md

                                         </div>
                                         <div class="cardText">
                                             <h3>Manage your Products</h3>
-                                            <p>Use the Products resource to manage product offerings in your Bing Merchant Center store.</p>
+                                            <p>Use the Products resource to manage product offerings in your Microsoft Merchant Center store.</p>
                                         </div>
                                     </div>
                                 </div>